 In Chinese Medicine, pain is usually a result of a blockage in the body.
 These blockages are often created by stress and tension, or over-exhaustion.
 Here’s how:

 Stress causes your body to tense up and your blood vessels constrict.
 This leads to decreased circulation and blood flow to various parts of your body, depending on where you hold your stress.
 Then out-of-nowhere you’re hit with pain.

 Over-exhaustion, on the other hand, causes a different type of blockage.
 This drains the body’s energy.
 Your body is taking care of a lot of things all day, every day.
 Your over-used heel is likely last on the list of your body’s priorities.
 Which means, it never fully heals.
 (Pun unintended.)

 With many of my clients, after removing such blockages and improving circulation to the bottom of their foot through acupuncture - the pain disappears!
 The best part of it all is after a few sessions you can finally go ALL-OUT again in your workouts, sports, or other activities you love to experience without heel pain holding you back.

 I also recommend a foot soak you can do at home.
 Simply fill a tub with hot water, pour in some epsom salts (half a cup), and soak your feet for 10-15 minutes.
 Not only does the warmth improve circulation, but epsom salts have minerals like magnesium that lower blood pressure and help the body to relax.

-So, if you’re ready to get your workouts back in gear again, you can book a session where we’ll discuss your health concerns, and get to the bottom of that annoying heel pain.
+So, if you’re ready to get your workouts back in gear again, you can book a session at one of our acupuncture clinics in Toronto, where we’ll discuss your health concerns, and get to the bottom of that annoying heel pain.